mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 is propagated to the user.

 Single-threaded drivers MUST connect with `serverSelectionTryOnce=false <https://github.com/mongodb/specifications/blob/6bc8afe3516d2274c3f646e8293af15cf8651e8c/source/server-selection/server-selection.rst#serverselectiontryonce>`_ and MUST bypass `cooldownMS <https://github.com/mongodb/specifications/blob/6bc8afe3516d2274c3f646e8293af15cf8651e8c/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#cooldownms>`_ when connecting to mongocryptd.
-See `Why are serverSelectionTryOnce and cooldownMS disabled for single-threaded drivers?`_.
+See `Why are serverSelectionTryOnce and cooldownMS disabled for single-threaded drivers connecting to mongocryptd?`_.

 If the ClientEncryption is configured with mongocryptdBypassSpawn=true, then the driver is not responsible for spawning mongocryptd.
 If server